ssc-dsai/Business_Requests_Parsing/README.md

    - agreement_ingestion.py (To extract agreement approvals)

 ## To-Do
-   - need a better tool/library to extract data from tables inside PDFs
+   - Need a better tool/library to extract data from tables inside PDFs
-   - better chunking technique?
+   - Better chunking technique?
+   - Use AI agent to look at document similarity and deal with inconsistent directory structure